morissetcl/morissetcl.github.io/gems.md

         </div>
       </div>

-      <p>A small tool CLI, dedicated to Rspec lover, to monitoring your FEATURE specs and check your duplication.
-SeeDouble go through all your specs and count the number of occurence of your 'expect' and 'result'.</p>
+      <p>A small tool CLI, dedicated to Rspec lover, to monitor your FEATURE specs and check your duplication.
+SeeDouble goes through all your specs and counts the number of occurences of your « expect » and « result ».</p>
 	</div>
 </div>